Last Updated April, 2021

 But then surprisingly, instead of a couple of hours, we spent almost the entire day and left because we had to be in Bodrum before the night.

 I guess the reason we slowed down in Sirince was its atmosphere and amount of things to do.
-Being a small village with only 600 inhabitants and one main narrow street that goes in a loop, Sirince offers much more than the majority of other villages of this size.
+Being a small traditional Turkish village with only 600 inhabitants and one main narrow street that goes in a loop, Sirince offers much more than the majority of other villages of this size.

 Once you arrive, a delicious scent of homemade wine welcomes you in.
 Old Greek houses where Greeks once lived mixed with Turkish elements, give an excellent example of Greek-Turkish architecture.
 A lot of these pretty homes operate as B&B and if you wish, you can rent a cozy room with all the amenities for a comfortable stay.

 With a high number of cool restaurants and family-owned cafes, you should plan a stop for a meal even if visiting Sirince for a few hours only.
 After the meal, get lost among the colorful streets of the village and big market selling olive oil soap and creams (of excellent quality), spices, clothes, souvenirs, and various treats.
-It’s so easy to spend the whole day on walks around this tiny village.
+It’s so easy to spend the whole day on walks around here.

 When we arrived, one of the locals directed us towards the dilapidated Aziz Dimitrios church which is standing on the edge of a cliff and patiently awaiting restoration.
 And we were so glad we didn’t miss this place.
 I highly recommend you visit it too and pay attention to a couple of things.